MrOlm/covid19_population_genomics/README.md

 This method requires access to the raw sequencing reads generated when sequencing covid19 genomes.
 Usually these reads are used to generate a viral genome, the genome is deposited into a public database, and the raw reads are never uploaded publicly. **If you are involved in covid-19 genome sequencing efforts, please consider uploading the raw reads as well so that analyses like this can continue.**

 ### Quality control

+# Citations and acknowledgements

+This work completely depends on the scientists that originally sequenced these genomes and made their data publicly available.
+For the intrapatient analysis, this includes:

+* Technological University of Pereira

+* University of Washington

+* The Wuhan Institute of Virology

+* Beijing Institute of Genomics

+* The University of Wisconsin–Madison